Test in a live environment

 The String.Split

-method can be used in various forms, including split string delimited by a specified string or a single character.
+method can be used in various forms, including splitting a string delimited by a specified string or a single character.
 It allows you to break down a larger string into smaller substrings, making it easier to process and analyze text data.
 Whether you're dealing with a simple comma-separated list or parsing complex data formats, understanding how to use the String.Split

 method is key.